-Looking for a terrific Christmas present or a product to fill a specific truck camper adventure need?
+Looking for a terrific gift or a product to fill a specific truck camper adventure need?
 You’re in luck.
 Over the years we’ve been exposed to countless items and have tried out many, some good, some bad.
 In fact, some of these products were so bad that they didn’t even warrant a full-fledged review.
 Rather than have you sort through our voluminous archives on what we liked, we thought we would present 10 of our favorites.
 In fact, if you were to look in our truck and camper right now, you would find every one of these items in it!
 Yes, it’s true that some of these items are a little expensive, but the quality and workmanship can’t be beat.
 All of these products are winners.
-So without further adieu, here our is our top gear for truck camper adventurers.
+So without further adieu, here our is our top 10 gear for truck camper adventurers.

 1. Raingler Back Seat Cargo Net

 Safety, safety, safety.
 It all starts here in the backseat where most of us store our belongings.
 Things like folding chairs, tables, portable solar panels, bottled water, and storage totes are commonplace, but can become a real danger in the event of a mishap.
 The best way to protect yourself and others riding with you is some kind of restraining net and one of the best is made by Washington-based Raingler.
 Raingler’s Back Seat Cargo Net is easy to install and only takes about an hour with minimal drilling required for the top fastener loops.
 The standard net is built with 10-year UV rated 1-inch wide webbing rated to 800 psi with 4-inch openings and can be upgraded to MILPSEC zero-stretch materials or full MILSPEC mesh screening and hybrid combinations for maximum containment.
 Custom stitching color, material type, and material color is available.
 An optional doggie door can also be ordered for extra.
 A must-have safety item for those who own truck camper rigs, retails for $264.

 2. Thermarest Ramble Down Blanket